AhmedHarees/100-days-of-code/log.md

 **Today's Progress**:  Continued Intermediate Bootstrap section of the course.
 Learned about CSS Media Queries and completed Bootstrap Challenge 2.

+### Day 16: April 6, 2021

+**Today's Progress**:  Continued Intermediate Bootstrap section of the course.
+Went through the solution for Bootstrap Challenge 2 and made some adjustments.
+Then refactored the code for the website.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)